French Riviera Traveller by Jeanne Oliver

 The Moyenne Corniche

 Built between 1910 and 1928, the Moyenne Corniche also offers entrancing views from a road (the N7) that is less hair-raising than the Grande Corniche.
 It's also more developed and there's more traffic.
 The main sight to see is the medieval hill town of Eze.
 For a photo opportunity, you'll want to stop at the Col de Villefranche just before a long tunnel.
-You can get a shot of Beaulieu, Cap Ferrat, Villefranche-sur-Mer, Nice and cap d'Antibes.
+You can get a shot of Beaulieu-sur-Mer, Cap Ferrat, Villefranche-sur-Mer, Nice and Cap d'Antibes.
 If you don't have wheels, you can take bus 112 from Nice to Beausoleil.
 See the schedule.

 The Basse Corniche